 The seed is ready for collection when the white fluff begins to dry and expand and the calyx and stem begin to brown.
 It is easiest to cut off the entire flower head and remove the chaff and fluff from the seed in an area where you are sheltered from the wind.
 The white fluff acts as a parachute and the seeds will fly away.
 Seeds should be dark in color and plump as flat seeds indicate the embryo has not developed and the seeds are not ripe.
 Seed ripen at the bottom of the stem first, so when the top starts to dry out it is usually safe to start collection.

-Note: Liatris aspera should not be collected in Pennsylvania.
+Note: Liatris aspera should not be collected in Pennsylvania and Liatris spicata should not be collected in Arkansas or Minnesota.